-How to use a French Press?
-Well you’ve come to the right place.
-So lets learn how to make French Press coffee perfectly in 5 easy steps from the pros!
+Learn how to make French press coffee perfectly in 5 easy steps from the pros!
 A French press coffee maker is one of the most popular ways around the world to make coffee.
 It’s fast, easy and tastes spectacular.
 Read on to find out how to make French press coffee at home.

 The better taste of French press coffee is related to it’s brewing method: immersion brewing.
 A French press or cafetiere uses a stainless steel coffee filter screen and typically a glass carafe and metal or plastic housing.
 The advantage of immersion brewing is that it gives you a richer cup.